CBernard77/reading-notes/The coder's computer.md

 >**What are four important features to look for in a text editor?**
+>Code Completion
+>Syntax Highlighting
+>Vartiety of Themes
+>An extensive selection of extensions
 >
 >**What do the following commands do?**
 >